Ramiz Abbasli: Translations

 Translations of fiction takes special place in the creative life of Ramiz Abbasli.
 His translations have appeared since the 1990s.
 A false method of translating fiction was formed in Azerbaijan in Soviet period.
 Mostly they did translations not from the original, but from the Russian.
 R.Abbasli strongly criticized this technique and its supporters in his articles and interviews.
 He translated: the stories J. Joyce, A. Koppard, K. Mansfield, Galsworthy, Kafka, Hemingway, Sh.
 Anderson, H. Bell, I. Bachmann, J. Updike, D.K.
 Oates; the poems of Yeats, Roetke, Snyder; the plays of Yelinek, Pinter; the novels of Golding and Dickens.
 Ramiz Abbasli is the author of seven translated books, which include novels of English writers A Tale of Two Cities, Lord of the Flies and The Inheritors, the children's book Jip and Janneke of Norwegian writer Anna Schmidt, dozens of stories by European and American writers.
 All these works have been translated into Azerbaijani for the first time.
 His translations were published in all newspapers and magazines of Azerbaijan.
-Each of his translations was accompanied by an article with an unusually beautiful title: “The Bright Star of postmodern literature – John Updike”, “Great writer of the world – James Joyce”, “Master of English Parable William Golding”, etc. For many years, translating fiction from English, German and Russian, R.Abbasli brings the Azerbaijani Reader closer to world literature and he has done a lot in this imported matter.
+Each of his translations was accompanied by an article with an unusually beautiful title: “The Bright Star of postmodern literature – John Updike”, “Great writer of the world – James Joyce”, “Master of English Parable William Golding”, etc. For many years, translating fiction from English, German and Russian, R.Abbasli brings the Azerbaijani Reader closer to world literature, and he has done a lot in this imported matter.

 Awards

-Ramiz Abbasli was awarded with Order of Saint Anne (Russian Federation) on 27 November 2021 for his great Achievement in Literature.
+Ramiz Abbasli was awarded with the Order of Saint Anne (Russian Federation) on 27 November 2021 for his great Achievement in Literature.